JoshHadik/dynamic_text/README.md

 <%= editable_text_for(@article, :title) %>
 ```

-### 2) Render Dynamic Content that Updates In Real Time with Editable Content
+### 2) Render dynamic content that updates in real time with editable text

 You might not want all of the text for a specific attribute of a specific resource to be editable.
 For example, you might want to display the title for a blog post in both an 'h1' tag above the body of the post, as well as the navigation bar on the top of the screen.